ktollinger/ktollinger.github.io/src/index.md

 Project Brasil provides a unified front-end to the branch network of CS as well as sets up a SOA architecture within CS.
 I developped the module/libary for parsing XML collected from cadastral register and generating printable document (PDF).

-• Responsibilities: Team Leader, Developer
+- Responsibilities: Team Leader, Developer
-• Technologies: Java, XML/XSL/XSL-FO
+- Technologies: Java, XML/XSL/XSL-FO

 ### ELBST, ČSOB, a.s.
 (2010)

 Workflow driven web application providing support for UAT tests - communication between internal and external teams allowing to process bugs found during UAT phase.

-• Responsibilities: Team Leader, Analyst, Developer
+- Responsibilities: Team Leader, Analyst, Developer
-• Technologies: Java, JSP, Oracle SQL
+- Technologies: Java, JSP, Oracle SQL

 ### OfficeLine, A&&L Soft, s.r.o.
 (1998-2007)

 Elecronic banking system used by about fifteen banks.
 Primary goal was to allow clients to enter payment orders and securely transfer it to the bank.
 Strong encryption and data signing was involved.

-• Responsibilities: Team Leader, Development, Implementation, Bank Systems Integration
+- Responsibilities: Team Leader, Development, Implementation, Bank Systems Integration
-• Technologies: Borland Pascal.
+- Technologies: Borland Pascal.

-RSA Signing Library, Poľnobanka Slovakia (1996) Developing of RSA Signing Library.
+### RSA Signing Library, Poľnobanka Slovakia (1996)

+Developing of RSA Signing Library.
 Target system for the library was AS/400 banking system.
 Library was used as part of workflow for secure transfer between backend systems.

-• Responsibility: Development, Testing, Implementation
+- Responsibility: Development, Testing, Implementation
-• Technologies: ANSI C
+- Technologies: ANSI C

-DES Encryption Library, A&&L Soft, s.r.o.
+### DES Encryption Library, A&&L Soft, s.r.o.
 (1994)

 Developing of Encryption Library.
 Library was part of couple of our applications Metnet (for secure communication), later electronic banking system OfficeLine.

-• Responsibility: Development, Testing
+- Responsibility: Development, Testing
-• Technologies: Assembler i386 / i486 / Pentium
+- Technologies: Assembler i386 / i486 / Pentium

 ## Knowledge summary

-### Language
+### Languages

 - Czech - native
 - English - fluent